mageplaza/magento-2-frequently-bought-together-graphql/README.md

-# Frequently Bought Together GraphQl
+# Magento 2 Frequently Bought Together GraphQL / PWA

 ## How to install
 Run the following command in Magento 2 root folder: